 Intended outcome Success criteria Improved language and communication skills among disadvantaged pupils Through learning walks, discussions with teachers and book looks, an improvement in children's oral language will be evident.
 Improved engagement in lessons and through formative and ongoing assessments evidence of improvement.
 Improved phonics attainment in our disadvantaged children.
-KS1 outcomes to show a decrease in the attainment gap in the phonics screening between disadvantaged and non- disadvantaged pupils.
-KS1 outcomes show improvement in early reading To achieve and sustain improved emotional resilience and attitudes to learning across all pupils in school, but in particular our disadvantaged pupils Improved levels of engagement shown through - Learning walks Qualitative data from pupil and parent voice School values promoted and woven through the curriculum Improved reading attainment for our disadvantaged children KS2 outcomes to show a decrease in the attainment gap between disadvantaged and non-disadvantaged pupils.
+KS1 outcomes to show a decrease in the attainment gap in the phonics screening between disadvantaged and non-disadvantaged pupils.
+KS1 outcomes show improvement in early reading To achieve and sustain improved emotional resilience and attitudes to learning across all pupils in school, but in particular our disadvantaged pupils Improved levels of engagement shown through - Learning walks Qualitative data from pupil and parent voice School values promoted and woven through the curriculum Improved maths attainment for our disadvantaged children KS2 outcomes to show a decrease in the attainment gap between disadvantaged and non-disadvantaged pupils.

-To achieve and sustain positive parental engagement with all families but in particular, with our disadvantaged families Improved engagement shown through - Parental and staff voice Engagement through our digital platform Attendance at information evenings and termly learning conferences - whether online or in person - will be monitored and non-attendance followed up by class teachers and phase leaders.
+Use of NCETM resources in KS1 to ensure basic skills (subitising, number bond recall) are embedded To achieve and sustain positive parental engagement with all families but in particular, with our disadvantaged families Improved engagement shown through - Parental and staff voice Engagement through our digital platform Attendance at information evenings and termly learning conferences - whether online or in person - will be monitored and non-attendance followed up by class teachers and phase leaders.
 Maintaining good attendance for our disadvantaged pupils.
 Regular meetings between attendance officer, head teacher and pupil premium lead.
 Attendance letters sent out, followed up when needed with meetings to establish issues and resolve.